Sha-Hero/OScript-WebScript-AdventOfCode/README.md

 My approach is to solve the problems - not necessarily to be elegant or efficient.
 Just see if I can solve them given the tools available.

 One update: Enabled the keyword "Set" to be allowed.
 This is strictly for Str.Set.
 Day 10 part 2 was when it was first used.
+There is someone who solved all of them with a Commodore 64, so there is that.... :-)